ceblfe/Deep_Learning_KC/README.md

 This Python file contains the Python code to get Image captioning.

-We are going some experiments with different kind of: CNN networks and RNN networks.
+We will experiment with various  CNN networks and RNN networks.
 We are using the following networks:
 * CNN:
   1. VGG